esito/dbmasker/README.md

 ## Using the samples ##

-Download and unzip the project to a java project (`dbmasker/hotelsample`) or clone the repository:
+Download and unzip the project to a java project (`dbmasker`) or clone the repository:

 	git clone https://github.com/esito/dbmasker.git

 Files which are part of the project:

+- `hotelsample\hotelsample.ano`: describes masking rules, input to the DBmasker service
 - `hotelsample\src\main\java`: source files which represents custom implementations
 - `hotelsample\src\main\resources`: text files used in the masking process
 - `hotelsample\database`: database files